brettshollenberger/codecabulary/ Polymorphic Associations.md

 	    end
 	end

-5) In your views, you'll
+5) In your views, you'll just add a reference to the create action for your likes nested beneath the proper top-level resource.
+A given page may have many likeable entities--comments, status updates, photos, etc--so the top-level resource will be the differentiator:

+	<%= link_to "Like", new_like_path(@comment, @like) %>